xMrAfonso/config/README.md

-This fork aims to change the behaviour when writing configurations to support non-alphabetically ordered fields.
+This fork aims to change some of the behaviour when writing configurations to support non-alphabetically ordered fields and other niche things for my specific use case.
+In this case:
-In this case, it will always follow insertion order.
-The order of the keys in the `Config` object is the same as the order in the file.
+- it will always follow insertion order, the order of the keys in the `Config` object is the same as the order in the file.
+- it will replace `key=value` formatting to `key = value` to look nicer.
+- it will __NOT__ render keys with null values.

 # Configuration library for JVM languages.